 Pilgrim's Pride Corporation (referred to herein as "Pilgrim's," "PPC," "the Company," "we," "us," "our," or similar terms) is one of the largest chicken companies in the United States ("US"), Mexico and Puerto Rico.
 Our fresh chicken retail line is sold in the southeastern, central, southwestern and western regions of the US, throughout Puerto Rico, and in the northern and central regions of Mexico.
 Our prepared-foods products meet the needs of some of the largest customers in the food service industry across the US.
 Additionally, the Company exports commodity chicken products to approximately 95 countries.
 As a vertically integrated company, we control every phase of the production of our products.
 We operate feed mills, hatcheries, processing plants and distribution centers in 14 US states, Puerto Rico and Mexico.
-Our fresh chicken products consist of refrigerated (non-frozen) whole or cut-up chicken, either pre-marinated or non-marinated, and pre-packaged chicken in various combinations of freshly refrigerated, whole chickens and chicken parts.
+Our fresh chicken products consist of refrigerated (nonfrozen) whole or cut-up chicken, either pre-marinated or non-marinated, and pre-packaged chicken in various combinations of freshly refrigerated, whole chickens and chicken parts.
 Our prepared chicken products include portion-controlled breast fillets, tenderloins and strips, delicatessen products, salads, formed nuggets and patties and bone-in chicken parts.
-These products are sold either refrigerated or non-marinated.
+These products are sold either refrigerated or frozen and may be fully cooked, partially cooked or raw.
+In addition, these products are breaded or non-breaded and either pre-marinated or non-marinated.